VERIFIED CONTENT This article was written by Miller Law’s content team and reviewed for accuracy by attorney Marc Newman.

 Make your next move count.
 Need to setup or enforce a non-compete agreement for your business?
 Contact our attorneys today.

-Are Non Competes Enforceable in Michigan?
+When Are Non Compete Agreements Enforceable in Michigan?

 Whether a non compete agreement in Michigan is enforceable depends on a variety of factors.
 A non compete should balance the interests of your company with the rights of employees to work in their chosen trade and be mobile in their employment.